crazytruth/insanic/README.md

 MMT_SERVICE=example python run.py
 ```

-3. Check in browser or curl
+3. Check in browser or `curl`
 ``` sh
 curl http://localhost:8000/
 ```

 _For more examples and usage, please refer to the [Wiki][wiki]._

 ## Development Setup

-For development of insanic please install with the following command.
+If you plan to develop and more importantly, do releases, for insanic, please install with the following command.

 ```sh
 pip install insanic[dev]